Skip to main content

 Brakeza3D provides flexible collision modes and shapes, allowing developers to detect collisions, respond to physical interactions, and apply custom gameplay logic through LUA scripts.

-All objects instances can participate in the collision system, supporting ghost, rigid body, and kinematic behaviors depending on the configured mode.
+All object instances can participate in the collision system, supporting ghost, rigid body, and kinematic behaviors depending on the configured mode.

 From the menu, you can configure fundamental aspects such as gravity strength and various performance settings: